Our updated bylaws can be viewed in full below. A summary of the changes made in January 2021 can be viewed here.

 The CMUA principal office shall be at such a place as is designated by the CMUA Board of Directors.
 CMUA may operate without a principal office.

-(b) Officers of the Board will be the President, Vice-President, Secretary, and Treasurer.
+- Officers of the Board will be the President, Vice-President, Secretary, Treasurer, and Rec Council Liaison.
 Duties of the Officers are described in Article V, Section 6.
 Other Directors will be considered At-Large members.

 Section 2.
 Number and Authority.